Alibaba set to price IPO shares amid investor frenzy

 Investors, keen to buy into China's rapid growth and evolving Internet sector, have been clamoring to get shares since top executives at Alibaba, including co-founder and executive chairman Jack Ma, kicked off the road show last week.

-Alibaba, which handles more transactions than Amazon.com Inc (AMZN.O) and eBay Inc (EBAY.O) combined, boosted the IPO price range to between $66 and $68 a share due to the strong demand.
+Alibaba, which handles more transactions than Amazon.com Inc and eBay Inc combined, boosted the IPO price range to between $66 and $68 a share due to the strong demand.

 "We believe that the current pricing range of $66-$68 significantly undervalues the long-term growth potential of the company," CRT Capital analyst Neil Doshi said in a research note that initiated coverage of the stock with a "buy" rating.